-- The Lewis Peatlands Ramsar site is located adjacent to and extends along the western and northern boundaries of the Development Site (less than 100m from the closest proposed infrastructure).
-It is designated, in part, for its blanket bog the area of qualifying blanket bog is coincident with that of Lewis Peatlands SAC (see Section 5.9.23 above).
-The site supports a number of rare species of wetland birds including nationally important populations of red-throated diver, black-throated diver and greenshank. - Chapter 8 of the EIA Report considers the effects of the Proposed Development on these species.
+- 5.9.15 The Lewis Peatlands Ramsar site is located adjacent to and extends along the western and northern boundaries of the Development Site (less than 100m from the closest proposed infrastructure).
+It is designated, in part, for its blanket bog - the area of qualifying blanket bog is coincident with that of Lewis Peatlands SAC (see Section 5.9.23 above).
+The site supports a number of rare species of wetland birds including nationally important populations of red-throated diver, black-throated diver and greenshank. - Al Chapter 8 considers the effects of the Proposed Development on these species.
 It concludes that the Proposed Development would not have any significant adverse effects on the integrity of the Ramsar site.